Vaccination Timeline and Distribution Plan

 Priority Populations for COVID-19 Vaccination

 Please note: The vaccine prioritization described on this website is intended to provide an overview of the groups involved in each phase of the Provincial Vaccine Distribution Plan.
 Specific sectors identified within the phases will be notified directly by the Windsor-Essex County Health Unit (WECHU) or another agency or organization when they are eligible to receive the vaccine.
-The WECHU is committed to timely communication on vaccine availability and will communicate broadly when there are opportunities to register for the vaccine.
+The WECHU is committed to timely communication on vaccine availability and will communicate broadly when there are opportunities to register for first or second dose appointments.

 PHASE 1: High-risk populations

 Timeline: December 2020 to March 2021.

 The following populations are eligible to receive the COVID-19 vaccine in the first phase of distribution:

 - Residents, employees and staff, and essential caregivers of congregate living settings that provide care for seniors,

-- Health care workers in accordance with the Ministry of Health’s guidance on Health Care Worker Prioritization (see live registration forms and more information for health care workers),
+- Health care workers in accordance with the Ministry of Health’s guidance on Health Care Worker Prioritization (see more information for health care workers),

 - Adults in First Nations, Métis, and Inuit populations,